aramejan/sweetlime/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?
+-  What is the main advantage of automating configuration with Ansible?
 -  We can manage/automate the configuration with YAMl Playbooks
 -  Setup the servers with open ssh

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
+- In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._
 - Install docker.io
 - Install docker by useing Phyton-pip
 - Increase the virtual memory size